aiea-lab/FrameMind/README.md

 cd frame

-2. Create a virtual environment and activate it:
+2. Create a virtual conda environment and activate it:

-python -m venv venv
-source venv/bin/activate
+conda active env_name

 3. Install the required packages: